Leonardiae/maximus/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package osmiumd/osmium-qt for Debian-based Linux systems.
-If you compile osmiumd/osmium-qt yourself, there are some useful files here.
+This directory contains files used to package maximusd/maximus-qt for Debian-based Linux systems.
+If you compile maximusd/maximus-qt yourself, there are some useful files here.

-## osmium: URI support ##
+## maximus: URI support ##

-osmium-qt.desktop  (Gnome / Open Desktop)
+maximus-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install osmium-qt.desktop
+	sudo desktop-file-install maximus-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your osmium-qt binary to `/usr/bin` and the `../../share/pixmaps/osmium128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your maximus-qt binary to `/usr/bin` and the `../../share/pixmaps/maximus128.png` to `/usr/share/pixmaps`

-osmium-qt.protocol (KDE)
+maximus-qt.protocol (KDE)